sorahn/flink-web/contributing/code-style-and-quality.md

 ---
-title:  "Code Style and Quality Guide"
+title:  "Code Style and Quality Guide (OUTDATED)"
 ---

-## Code Style and Quality Guide (OUTDATED)

 *Note: These guidelines are outdated and will be updated soon.*